pgolebiowski/tree-based-cli/README.md

 # Tree-based command-line arguments parser

-## What does it do?
+## About

 This library offers a framework for building a user interface with arbitrarily nested subcommands.
+Here is an example of a command-line interface you could build:

 ```
 $ cryptokit cryptographic-algorithms aes-gcm-256 encrypt \